Last Updated on 26 February 2025 by Cycloscope

 The caves are hundreds and it’s impossible to see them all, some require a separate fee to be opened, up to 500 yuan for a cave.

-However, when you’ll be done with the guide you still can wander the site by yourself, joining random groups to see more caves.
+However, when you’re done with the guide you still can wander the site by yourself, joining random groups to see more caves.

-In a hindsight it was totally worth going through all these troubles to visit the Mogao Caves, especially since we missed the similar Bezeklik Caves near Turpan.
+In hindsight, it was totally worth going through all these troubles to visit the Mogao Caves, especially since we missed the similar Bezeklik Caves near Turpan.

 However the ticket is available for tomorrow morning, for the bike we have to go to the nearby office of the police station that is responsible for shipping the goods on trains, the office is called CRE (China Railway Express) and is in every Chinese station, is through them that is possible to ship bicycles and every kind of odd sized items everywhere in China.

 We sleep at the motel in the underground station (30 yuan), even here there is a receipt.
-And so we save another couple hundreds of desertic kilometers through the Hexi Corridor, until Zhangye.
+And so we save another couple hundred desertic kilometers through the Hexi Corridor, until Zhangye.

 Follow us while we get lost